alaffont/418_Project/README.md

 We are planning to use the CUDA language to parallelize the different compression algorithms since CUDA has faster downloads and readbacks to the GPU.
 Since compression algorithms are mainly I/O bound, doing everything in GPU will produce the fastest speedup.

 ### Schedule
-Week 1: Implement sequential huffman and LZSS compression Week 2: Week 3: Implement cuda version of compression algorithms Week 4: Implement streaming/pipeline compression or another form of avoid I/O bottleneck Week 5: Conduct Data Analysis on parallelized compression algorithms Week 6: Fine tune and pivot if necessary (last week depends on results of previous weeks)
+Week 1: Implement sequential huffman and LZSS compression <br /> Week 2: Week 3: Implement cuda version of compression algorithms <br /> Week 4: Implement streaming/pipeline compression or another form of avoid I/O bottleneck <br /> Week 5: Conduct Data Analysis on parallelized compression algorithms <br /> Week 6: Fine tune and pivot if necessary (last week depends on results of previous weeks)